timharek/timharek.no/content/blog/2023-07-09-migadu-review-2023/index.md

 lasting company.
 To see all of their features check out [Migadu's website][migadu].

+Migadu also offers a [student discount][migadu_student] with a valid ID.
+For more details you need to contact them.

 ## What is different with Migadu?

 The single thing I would say that makes Migadu different is that focus on